API

 The probe type (‘tip’ or ‘rect’)

-marginfloat, by default 20.0
+marginfloat, default: 20.0

 The margin to add to the contact positions

-static from_dataframe(df: pandas.DataFrame)
+static from_dataframe(df: pandas.DataFrame) Probe

 Create Probe from a pandas.DataFrame see Probe.to_dataframe()